 Basically, you have two teams under you and it keeps splitting out like that.
 The two teams are important, as some of your income comes from how they perform.

 With Gano Excel this is simple.
 One of your two legs is a Power Leg, the other is a Pay Leg.
-You earn 15% commission on the total sales of the Pay Leg, which is the weaker of the two teams.
+You earn 10% to 17% commission overall.
+Half of this comes from your Pay Leg and the other from your Power Leg.
+However, your commission is capped by the volume of your lower leg.

 This structure means that you really need two well-performing teams to make a decent income.
 If one does well and the other poorly, you’re not going to earn much at all.